 Navigate to Computer Configuration > Administrative Templates > System > Device Installation > Device Installation.

-Now in the RHS pane double click on Prevent Installation of Devices not described by other policy settings.
+Now in the right pane double click on Prevent Installation of Devices not described by other policy settings.

-Set it at Enabled.
+Set it to Enabled.
 Click Apply / OK.

 If your Windows does not have Group Policy, you can navigate to the following key in Windows Registry: